MacDowney History, Family Crest & Coats of Arms

 Gaelic, otherwise known as Early Modern Irish, was used in Ireland from around the year 1200 until the 18th century.
 It is from this language that we found the first references to the name MacDowney as O Dúnadhaigh.
 The name is essentially derived from the word dún which means fort.

 The surname MacDowney was first found in the twelfth century.

-Important Dates for the MacDowney family
+Early History of the MacDowney family

 This web page shows only a small excerpt of our MacDowney research.
 Another 189 words (14 lines of text) covering the year 1420 is included under the topic Early MacDowney History in all our PDF Extended History products and printed products wherever possible.

 MacDowney Spelling Variations

 Within the archives researched, many different spelling variations of the surname MacDowney were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 O'Downey, Dawney, MacDowney, MacEldowney, Muldowney and many more.

 Early Notables of the MacDowney family (pre 1700)